letsemploy/docs/docs/why.md

 > 1. On which job portal should I publish my job openings?
 > 2. How much will it cost?
 Can my company afford that?

-Needless to say, jop portals typically **charge you regardless** of whether you fill the position or not.
+Needless to say, job portals typically **charge you regardless** of whether you fill the position or not.

 ## Where to look for a job?